 Alcudia is primarily made up of hotels and apartments, as much of the private property is residential within the area.
 However, if you are prepared to hire a car, there are fincas aplenty on the outskirts of the town, heading towards nearby Pollensa and Puerto Pollensa.
 As with all resorts on the island, it is worth checking with all the well-known providers of private accommodation, to ensure you secure the very best deal!

-Cala Millor #
+Northeast: The Cala Millor Area #

 The Marins Playa is large modern hotel, suitable for both couples and families alike.
 Appealing to an international clientele, this beachfront hotel is one of the finest within the area.
 Situated between Cala Millor and its neighbour, Cala Bona, customers can enjoy the pleasant stroll across the promenade and meander through the small shops and bars that are scattered along the coastline.
 Cala Millor boasts a brilliant trail up to the Castell Punt d’Amer, which is suitable for experienced hikers and Sunday strollers alike; and once reaching the summit the views are undeniably beautiful.
-A long weekend, with a double room (including breakfast) is a mere 214€ for 3 days, and with flights available at a steal- it makes for a brilliant break away!
+A long weekend (3 nights) with a double room (including breakfast) is an affordable 214€.

-The Hostal Saturno is central, clean, simple and affordable!
-At just 37€ per night, you really can’t go wrong!
+The Hostal Saturno is central, clean, simple and affordable.
+At just 37€ per night you really can’t go wrong.
 Situated in the main high street, and almost opposite the taxi rank everything you need is within walking distance.
 The British hosts have been running the property for many years, and do everything to ensure you have a pleasant stay, and are always on hand to recommend sightseeing spots within the local area.

 This particular area of the island doesn’t have much to offer in the way of private property, although further afield in Son Servera there are fincas available to rent for holiday purposes.